zombeani/kjs_pollution_filters/README.md

 ## requirements
 to use these scripts, you'll need:
-Minecraft Forge 1.20.1,
-TerraFirmaCraft,
-FirmaLife,
-Pollution of the Realms,
+Minecraft Forge 1.20.1, TerraFirmaCraft, FirmaLife, Pollution of the Realms, Advanced Chimneys, and KubeJS
-Advanced Chimneys,
-and KubeJS

 ## features
 these filters help reduce pollution from crafting and smelting, giving you multiple options depending on your tech level and available resources.

-right click a filter block with an empty hand to check how much pollution it has stored (if any). brush filters with a brush to remove soot or residue. some filters can be cleaned using vinegar in a tfc-compatible fluid container. all filters except for reed can be broken and replaced to clean it, but you lose the resources.
+right click a filter block with an empty hand to check how much pollution it has stored (if any). brush filters to remove soot or residue. some filters can be cleaned using vinegar in a tfc-compatible fluid container. all filters except for reed can be broken and replaced to clean it, but you lose the resources.